'Pakistan wants to learn from China,' PM Khan tells President Xi in Beijing

 Both leaders reinforced their shared commitment to taking their all-weather and time-tested Pak-China friendship to new heights,and further strengthening the existing multifaceted equation of the two countries for theirs and the regions's benefit, Radio Pakistan reported.

-Foreign Minister Shah Mahmood Qureshi, who is accompanying the PM, met his counterpart, Wang Yi.
+Foreign Minister Shah Mahmood Qureshi, who is accompanying the PM, met his counterpart, Wang Yi and discussed measures to further bolster bilateral relations in diverse fields, Radio Pakistan reported.

+The two sides underscored the importance of the Pak-China all-weather strategic cooperative partnership for a shared future.
+They reaffirmed their complete common understanding on early realisation of CPEC projects.

+They also reiterated their steadfast commitment to strategic partnership and underscored taking it to new heights.

 Delegation-level talks